Molecular and Systems Biology SS Graduate Student Research Award

 Deadline: December 2

 The Molecular and Systems Biology Specialty Section (MSBSS) is pleased to request submissions for the MSBSS Graduate Student Research Award.
 Applicants must be full-time graduate students as the award submission deadline, graduate student members (accepted or pending) of SOT, and be a member of MSBSS by the time the award is presented.
 The research reported in the abstract must have been conducted while the author was engaged in a mentored graduate research position, although the author may or may not still be in the graduate position at time of the meeting.

 Applications should include:

 1) A PDF document submitted by the applicant that includes a copy of the abstract that they submitted for the upcoming SOT Annual Meeting and a two-page narrative that contains a paragraph on the problem the research addresses and the hypothesis of the work; a paragraph on the methods used and main findings of the work; a paragraph on the major conclusions and relevance to the field of Molecular and Systems Biology Toxicology; and a paragraph explicitly stating the applicant’s direct contributions to the conception of the idea, experimental design, and execution and analyses of the data represented in the abstract.
 Data or research design visualizations that help convey the research are highly encouraged.
 The narrative should be formatted in single spaced 11-point Times New Roman font with one-inch margins.
 A reference section is not required.

 2) A letter of recommendation from the applicant’s advisor, which should be submitted directly by the advisor.
-The letter should include statements regarding the applicant’s direct contributions the conception of the idea, experimental design, and execution and analyses of the data represented in the abstract.
+The letter should include statements regarding the applicant’s direct contributions to the conception of the idea, experimental design, and execution and analyses of the data represented in the abstract.